masaori335/trafficserver/doc/developer-guide/cache-architecture/cache-initialization.en.rst

 (:member:`Cache::hosttable`) for all cache volumes that are not explicitly assigned.
 If :file:`hosting.config` is empty then all cache volumes will be in the generic record.

-:func:`build_vol_hash_table` in :ts:git:`iocore/cache/Cache.cc` does the work of setting up the stripe assignment and is called for each :class:`CacheHostRecord` and the generic host record.
-The stripes to be assigned are in :member:`CacheHostRecord::vols`.
+:func:`build_stripe_hash_table` in :ts:git:`iocore/cache/Cache.cc` does the work of setting up the stripe assignment and is called for each :class:`CacheHostRecord` and the generic host record.
+The stripes to be assigned are in :member:`CacheHostRecord::stripes`.

 .. figure:: images/cache-init-cachehostrecord.png
    :align: left

-   :member:`CacheHostRecord::vols` is the union of all the stripes in the :class:`CacheVol` instances in :member:`CacheHostRecord::cp`.
+   :member:`CacheHostRecord::stripes` is the union of all the stripes in the :class:`CacheVol` instances in :member:`CacheHostRecord::cp`.

 An indirect index mapping is created to account for stripes that are not available.
 The total size of the stripes is computed at the same time.
-The :code:`forvol` and :code:`getvol` arrays are used for debugging, they are not essential to the assignment setup. :code:`rtable_entries` is filled with stripe size divided by :code:`VOL_HASH_ALLOC_SIZE`.
+The :code:`for_stripe` and :code:`get_stripe` arrays are used for debugging, they are not essential to the assignment setup. :code:`rtable_entries` is filled with stripe size divided by :code:`STRIPE_HASH_ALLOC_SIZE`.
 These values are used to determine the number of assignment slots given to each stripe.
 For each stripe a seed for a 32 bit pseudo random number generator is created based on stripe properties.
 Another array of pairs of value and stripe index is filled using these.
-For each :code:`VOL_HASH_ALLOC_SIZE` amount of space in a stripe, a pair is generated containing the stripe index and the next random number from that stripe's generator.
+For each :code:`STRIPE_HASH_ALLOC_SIZE` amount of space in a stripe, a pair is generated containing the stripe index and the next random number from that stripe's generator.
 This array is then sorted in ascending order.